-- (i) Where a cook is required to use their own tools, the employer must pay an allowance of \$1.55 per day or part thereof up to a maximum of \$7.60 per week.
-Where a maintenance and horticultural employee is required to supply and use their own tools, the employer will reimburse the cost of the tools. - (ii) Where the employer requires an employee to wear any special clothing such as coats, dresses, caps, aprons, cuffs, safety footwear and any other articles of clothing, the employer must reimburse the employee the cost.
-The provisions of clause 19.3(c)(ii) do not apply where the special clothing is supplied by the employer. - (iii) Where the employee is responsible for laundering the special clothing the employer must reimburse the employee for the demonstrated costs of laundering it. - (iv) The employer and the employee may agree on an arrangement under which the employee will wash and iron the special clothing for an agreed sum of money to be paid by the employer to the employee each week. - (v) For the purposes of this clause black and white attire (not being dinner suit or evening dress), shoes, hosiery and/or socks are not special clothing. - (vi) Where it is necessary that an employee wear waterproof or other protective clothing such as waterproof boots, aprons, or gloves, the employer must reimburse the employee for the cost of purchasing such clothing.
-The provisions of this clause do not apply where the protective clothing is supplied by the employer. - (vii) An employer may require an employee on commencing employment to sign a receipt for item/s of uniform and property.
+- (i) Where a cook or apprentice cook is required to use their own tools, the employer must pay an allowance of \$1.55\\$1.73 per day or part thereof up to a maximum of \$7.60\\$8.49 per week. - (ii) Where the employer requires an employee to wear any special clothing such as coats, dresses, caps, aprons, cuffs, safety footwear and any other articles of clothing, the employer must reimburse the employee the cost.
+The provisions of clause 19.3(c)(ii) do not apply where the special clothing is supplied by the employer.

+- (iii) Where the employee is responsible for laundering the special clothing the employer must reimburse the employee for the demonstrated costs of laundering it. - (iv) The employer and the employee may agree on an arrangement under which the employee will wash and iron the special clothing for an agreed sum of money to be paid by the employer to the employee each week. - (v) For the purposes of clause 19.3(c) black and white attire (not being dinner suit or evening dress), shoes, hosiery and/or socks are not special clothing. - (vi) Where it is necessary that an employee wear waterproof or other protective clothing such as waterproof boots, aprons, or gloves, the employer must reimburse the employee for the cost of purchasing such clothing.
+The provisions of clause 19.3(c)(vi) do not apply where the protective clothing is supplied by the employer. - (vii) An employer may require an employee on commencing employment to sign a receipt for item/s of uniform and property.
 This receipt must list the item/s of uniform and property and the value of them.
-If, when an employee ceases employment, the employee does not return the item/s of uniform and property (or any of them) in accordance with the receipt, the employer will be entitled to deduct the value as stated on the receipt from the employee's wages. - (viii) In the case of genuine wear and tear, damage, loss or theft that is not the employee's fault the provisions of clause 19.3(c)(vii) will not apply.

-(ix) Where the employer requires an employee to provide and use any towels, tools, ropes, brushes, knives, choppers, implements, utensils and materials, the employer must reimburse the employee for the cost of purchasing such equipment.
-The provisions of this clause do not apply where these items are supplied by the employer.
+If, when an employee ceases employment, the employee does not return the item/s of uniform and property (or any of them) in accordance with the receipt, the employer will be entitled to deduct the value as stated on the receipt from the employee's wages. - (viii) In the case of genuine wear and tear, damage, loss or theft that is not the employee's fault the provisions of clause 19.3(c)(vii) will not apply. - (ix) Where the employer requires an employee to provide and use any towels, tools, ropes, brushes, knives, choppers, implements, utensils and materials, the employer must reimburse the employee for the cost of purchasing such equipment.
+The provisions of clause 19.3(c)(ix) do not apply where these items are supplied by the employer. - (x) Where a maintenance and horticultural employee is required to supply and use their own tools, the employer will reimburse the cost of such tools.